Skip to content

 • WANs typically provide slower speed links between LANs.

 The figure shows two branch LANs connected via a WAN link.
 Both LANs are highlighted in a light yellow box and consist of a central switch connected to three PCs, an IP phone, a server, and a router.
 The two routers are connected via a red WAN link.
-On the left is the branch 1 LAN and on the right is branch 2 LAN.
+On the left is the branch 1 LAN and on the right is the branch 2 LAN.

 Zone-Based Policy Firewall